KITcii/smart-contract-dev-support/Idioms/Token Pattern/README.md

 ```

 ## Resulting Context
 Developers can maintain logic expressed in smart contract code to manage data or assets without the risk of losing them.
 The data are always kept by the same smart contract.
-To prevent single users from acquiring lots of tokens in an early stage of the sale, an Anti-Early-Whale mechanism should be implemented (e.g., a timer for assets distribution and a pause mechanism to temporarily stop assets).

 ## Rationale
 A new smart contract that manages the tokens (e.g., token transfers) can be deployed to the distributed ledger and access the Token Contract according to the Token Contract’s authorization scheme.
-By doing so, not fees for token transfers from the Token Contract to another have to be paid during an update and maintenance-related functionality for such transfers does not have to be implemented.
+By doing so, no fees for token transfers from the Token Contract to another have to be paid during an update and maintenance-related functionality for such transfers does not have to be implemented.

 ## Related Patterns
 [Factory Pattern](../../Design%20Patterns/Factory%20Pattern/README.md)